 You will not find the use of Premier League marks accompanying any club Packaging.
 These tend to be added by Chinese manufacturers to add authenticity, but in fact this does the opposite and is a great indicator of a fake.

 Manchester United is the only Premier League club not to produce any smoking accessories or paraphernalia.
 You’ll also have noticed the word ‘United’ has been misspelt in the club badge and the colour used on the product isn’t one consistently associated with the club.

-95% of you knew this lighter was a fake but many entrants thought every club had banned smoking paraphernalia, which is not the case
+95% of you knew this lighter was counterfeit but many entrants thought every club had banned smoking paraphernalia, which is not the case

 Official club kit should always bear the official kit manufacturer and the football club marks.